CagriCatik/RRT-MPC/docs/developer_guide.md

 The orchestration layer is intentionally declarative.
 The relevant entry points are located in `src/pipeline/`.

-- `MapStage.build()` prepares `MapArtifacts` (occupancy grid, start, goal).
+- `MapStage.build()` prepares `MapArtifacts` (occupancy grid, start, goal, workspace bounds and optional rectangular obstacles).
 Custom map sources should implement a small helper that returns the same dataclass to remain compatible.
 - `PlanningStage.plan()` is where new planners can be inserted.
 Wrap your implementation inside a class that consumes `MapArtifacts` and returns a `PlanResult`.